Indemos/Distribution/README.md

 # Sample

-This is an example of using actors locally, within the same app.
+This is an example of using actors locally within the same app.

 ```C#
 async Task SendMessageToLocalActor()